tlux1974/people/README.md

 IFAE personal pages are build with [Lektor](https://www.getlektor.com/) & [Bootstrap 4](http://getbootstrap.com/)

-Each personal page is under a folder in the content folder.
-The folder is named with name initial + surname.
+Each personal page is under a folder in the [content folder](https://github.com/IFAE/people/tree/master/content).
+The folder is named with name initial + surname of the person.

 Examples: